How to Set up Your First Campaign on LinkedIn in 5 Steps

 You can select either daily or total budgets, depending on your preferred spending structure.

 The start date for your campaign will automatically set itself to the current date, unless you select otherwise.

 When it comes to bidding, the automated bid option is what we generally recommend, because the tool will most efficiently use your budget without stringent oversight required.
-For best results, it is advisable to go with the recommended bid or higher.
+For best results, we advise going with the recommended bid or higher.

 Now You’re Ready to Rock Your First Campaign

-With your audience, ad format, and budget all selected, you’re ready to move forward with creative (copy, imagery, CTA) and setting your campaign live.
+With these five simple steps, you’ve launched a LinkedIn ad campaign and checked all the necessary boxes.
 Remember: all of the above steps will become more efficient after you’ve gone through once and saved your audience for future use.